-This bill introduces Chapter 507-I to existing law, which establishes comprehensive protections for personal information and outlines individuals' rights concerning the collection, retention, and use of their personal data.
+This bill introduces Chapter 507-I to existing law, which establishes comprehensive protections for the collection, retention, and use of personal information.
 It defines essential terms such as "personal information," "government entity," and "third-party providers of information and services."
-The legislation emphasizes that individuals have a reasonable expectation of privacy regarding their non-public personal information and prohibits third-party providers from disclosing such information without explicit consent, except in specific situations like emergencies or legal obligations.
+The legislation emphasizes that individuals have a reasonable expectation of privacy regarding their personal information held by third-party providers, which cannot be disclosed without explicit consent, except in specific situations like emergencies or legal obligations.
+Additionally, it requires that consent requests be clear and necessitate affirmative action from individuals to opt-in.

 Statutes affected: Introduced: 359-N:2